spookylukey/django-anonymizer/README.rst

     ./manage.py anonymize_data app_name1 [app_name2...]

   This will DESTRUCTIVELY UPDATE all your data.
-Make sure you have backups, use at own risk, yada yada.
+Make sure you only do this on a copy of your database, use at own risk, yada yada.

 * Note: your database may not actually delete the changed data from the disk when you update fields.
 For Postgresql you will need to VACUUM to delete that